cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 Fred: "Never mind ...
 So I'm going there at 6:30.
-She opens the door, looks at me from top to bottom, turns around and gets the stick.
+She opens the door, looks at me from top to bottom, turns around, and gets the stick.
-I give her 50 bucks and she says 100 bucks!
+I give her 50 bucks, and she says 100 dollars!
-I close my eyes, wait two seconds and then get another $50 bill out of my pocket.
+I close my eyes, wait two seconds, and then get another $50 bill out of my pocket.
-She makes a face at all this, as if she had just drowned a group of young poodles for fun.
+She makes a face at all this as if she had just drowned a group of young poodles for fun.
 She takes the two bills and gives me the stick.
 I've got him in my hand.
 My hand's starting to tingle.